Demand for grocery delivery cools as food costs rise

 Karen Raschke, a retired attorney in New York, started getting her groceries delivered early in the pandemic.
 Each delivery cost $30 in fees and tips, but it was worth it to avoid the store.

-Then earlier this spring, Raschke learned her rent was increasing by $617 per month.
+Then this spring, Raschke learned her rent was increasing by $617 a month.
 Delivery was one of the first things she cut from her budget.
-Now, the 75-year-old walks four blocks to the grocery several times a week.
+Now, the 75-year-old walks four blocks to the grocery store several times a week.
 She only uses delivery on rare occasions, like a recent heat wave.

 “To do it every week is not sustainable,” she said.